kuzanatoliy/questions/SOFT/MENTORING.md

 # Mentoring

-### Links

-### Questions

 <details>
   <summary>Why is mentoring so popular today?</summary>

 Business impact:

-* Retention rates are higher for both mentors and mentees;
+- Retention rates are higher for both mentors and mentees;
-* Mentors and Mentees have more promotions than other employees;
+- Mentors and Mentees have more promotions than other employees;
-* Mentees experience higher career satisfaction;
+- Mentees experience higher career satisfaction;
-* Early identification of top talent.
+- Early identification of top talent.

 Need:
 Mentorship is the number one request by millennials worldwide.